PcKaPnCh/PcKaPnCh.KeyLogger/README.md

 # PcKaPnChKeyLogger
-A short, concise script for key logging on an installed computer; creating a local .txt file and sending the file over email over a period of 24 hours
+A short, concise script for key logging on an installed computer; creating a local .txt file and sending the file over email over a period of 24 hours.
+This program runs in a .pyw format which allows it to run without creating a terminal.
+From my current knowledge, it can only be stopped by using the task manager or other similar applications.
+Due to the simplicity of the script, it wasn't hard to make but it was difficult because I had never learned anything about these packages, how to install them, or how to use them in the program